Abhinav2065/portfolio-kde-plasma/README.md

 - Full Desktop Environment Simulation
 - A working Taskbar
 - Start Menu ( you can open apps but cannot search rn)
-- theme system (this is in the settings icon, it is half working)

 #### Applications
 - Terminal